Thearkhamknight/Object-detection/README.md

 ```
 Finally, open the pipeline.config file.
 The pipeline.config file is the only file where you will have to specify full absolute paths for your work space.
-In my work space the configuration file is under Object-detection/driving-object-detection/models/tf2/my_centernet_resnet50_v1_fpn.
+In my work space the configuration file is inside Object-detection/driving-object-detection/models/tf2/my_centernet_resnet50_v1_fpn.
 The folder after tf2
 will depend on what model you choose to train on.
-This is what my pipeline.config file is, and I will specify what changes to make inside the configuration file.
-After making these changes, make sure to
+This is what the pipeline.config file looks like for my work space, and I will specify what changes to
-save the pipeline.config file.
+make inside the configuration file.
+After making these changes, make sure to save the pipeline.config file.

 ```
 # CenterNet meta-architecture from the "Objects as Points" [1] paper